 I don’t know anyone who doesn’t love strawberries.
 They are this glorious fruit that no one can say anything bad about.
 They are bold in their redness and addictive in their taste.

-They can be used a hundred different ways… In smoothies (like this strawberry aloe vera smoothie), in a million different kinds of desserts, And simply as a delicious snack which is our favorite way of eating them…
+They can be used a hundred different ways… In smoothies (like this strawberry aloe vera smoothie), in a million different kinds of desserts (like this favorite strawberry bread), and simply as a delicious snack which is our favorite way of eating them…

 Low Sugar Strawberry Jam…